 How to make Manzanilla Tea

-Before you brew up a cup of manzanilla tea, it’s important to note that some people, particularly if allergic to ragweed or other plants in the Aster family, are allergic!
+Before you brew up a cup of manzanilla tea, it’s important to note that some people, particularly if allergic to ragweed or other plants in the Aster family, are allergic to it!
 Common symptoms are similar to seasonal allergies- itchy eyes, runny nose, or scratchy throat.

-Keeping the tea covered captures any of the oils that would be escaping with the steam.
+4. Steep the tea, covered with a lid or saucer.
+This is very important and step, and one that many people miss.
+Keeping the tea covered captures any of the essential oil that would be escaping with the steam.

 If you’d like to blend your manzanilla with other herbs for additional herbal benefits, or to change up the taste, here are some other suggestions:

 - Manzanilla, meadowsweet, and peppermint for digestion and to soothe heartburn

 - Manzanilla, catnip, linden flowers, passionflower, hops, dried orange, and pinch of lavender for restorative sleep